-The flowers of a single umbel can produces 30 to 50,000 viable seeds.
-In a natural state, the plant is biennial, growing from seed in the first year, taking between 2-5 years to reach flowering and then dying.
+The flowers of a single umbel can produce 30,000 to 50,000 viable seeds.
+In a natural state, the plant is biennial, growing from seed in the first year and typically taking between 2-5 years to reach flowering and then dying.
 However, if the plant is cut down before it produces seed, given sufficient time left that season, it will flower again and set seed.
-If it is too late in the season, it will survive into the subsequent season(s), flowering and seeding in the following season.
+If it is too late in the season to flower, it will survive into the subsequent season(s), flowering and seeding in the following season.

-Giant Hogweed relies solely on seeds for reproduction and spread.
+Giant hogweed relies solely on seeds for reproduction and spread.
 It does not reproduce by vegetative means, e.g. from fragments of root or stem.
 A single plant germinating from a single seed could start a significant invasion.

-Seed bank and dispersal
+Seed Bank and Dispersal

 After falling from the parent plant, the seeds accumulate and mature in the soil.
-The majority (95%) are concentrated in the top 5 cm of the soil, these seeds constitute the seed bank.
-Under a dense stand there are about 6-7,000 live seeds/m2 (up to 12,000 seeds/m2).
-Of these more than 2,000 live seeds/m2 will be alive and ready to germinate having lost their dormancy over the winter, typically two months at 2-4°C. About 200 seeds/m2 remain dormant in the soil, and about 8% are found to survive in the soil for more than one year, and about 5% survive for two years after falling from the parent plant.
-This indicates that the seed bank is active for at least two and possibly as long as five years assuming no more seeds are allowed to fall from plants in subsequent years.
+The majority (95%) are concentrated in the top 5 cm of the soil.
+These seeds constitute the seed bank.
+Under a dense stand there can be around 6,000-7,000 live seeds per m2 on average (and possibly up to 12,000 seeds per m2).
+In general, within the first year and after vernalisation (cold shock during winter), approx. 20-30% of these seeds will survive and germinate.
+About 8% of seeds are found to survive in the soil for more than one year and around 5% survive for two years after falling from the parent plant.
+This indicates that the seed bank is active for at least at least five years, assuming no more seeds are allowed to fall from plants in subsequent years.
+However in dense well-established stands, new seedlings may be found for up to 10 years or more after control measures commence.

-The primary pathways for dispersal are by wind (as the seeds fall from the parent plant), dispersal along watercourses and accidental transportation by humans including along roads and railways.
+The primary pathways for dispersal are by wind (as the seeds fall from the parent plant), dispersal along water-courses and accidental transportation by humans, including along roads and railways.

-Impacts
+Impacts:

-Giant Hogweed can form dense colonies which suppress the growth of native plants including grasses, displacing species and negatively impacting ecologically sensitive and vulnerable habitats.
+Giant hogweed can form dense colonies which suppress the growth of native plants, including grasses, displacing species and negatively impacting ecologically sensitive and vulnerable habitats.

 When these seeds fall into water they are dispersed downstream and washed up along the bank, often on scoured bare sediment, allowing the plant to spread rapidly.
-Stands of Giant Hogweed with its tall and stout stems (alive or dead) impede the flow of water when the watercourse is in flood condition.
-When natural die-back occurs during the winter, this leaves the banks of streams and rivers bare of vegetation.
-These are then liable to erosion or to recolonisation by seeds of Giant Hogweed washed downstream onto the bare ground.
+Stands of giant hogweed, with its tall and stout stems (alive or dead), impede the flow of water when the watercourse is in flood condition.
+When natural dieback occurs during the winter, this leaves the banks of streams and rivers bare of vegetation.
+These are then liable to erosion or to recolonisation by seeds of giant hogweed washed downstream onto the bare ground.

-Giant Hogweed is a serious threat to human health.
-All parts of the plant contain varying amounts of furanocoumarins) which can produce phyto-photodermatitis (sensitive reaction to light) on contact with exposed human skin.
-This results in a red rash and blistering within 24-48 hours which can be serious.
-The skin discolours and turns red to dark purple lasting for several months and may persist for at least 5 years.
-Points to note with regard to this skin reaction:
+Giant hogweed is a serious threat to human health.
+All parts of the plant contain varying amounts of furano-coumarins, which can produce phyto-photodermatitis (sensitive reaction to light) on contact with exposed human skin.
+This results in a red rash and blistering within 24-48 hours of contact, which can be serious.
+The skin discolours and turns red to dark purple, lasting for several months, and may persist for at least 5 years.
+Contact with the eyes can cause temporary blindness.
+In some cases, photosensitivity in the skin following contact can be long-lasting.
+Some individuals have been affected for life.
+Points to note with regard to the skin reaction: